KinetekEnergy/dnhs-darkmode/README.md

 Notes: for the MyPlan dark mode, you can choose your own profile picture.
 It's currently set to the one that I use personally but it can be changed.
 To do this, simply convert your image to a Base 64 encoding (there are converters available online) and paste that in the CSS where my profile picture is.

+For MyPlan dark mode, you will have to:
+1. Set the theme to "Primary" in the settings
+2. Turn off High Contrast

 ## File explanations:

 - canvas.css: turns Canvas into darkmode